Thiritin/kimai-streamcontroller-action/README.md

 ## Features

 - **Smart Start/Stop Toggle**: Single button that starts and stops time tracking
-  - Shows pause icon with elapsed time when active
+  - Shows stop icon with elapsed time when active
   - Automatically stops other active time tracking when starting a new session
   - Only displays running state on the button matching the active project/activity
 - **Active Tracking Display**: Dedicated display button showing current tracking status